Top government grants for startups in Australia

 New South Wales government grants

-There are a couple of government grants that are specifically offered to NSW start-up and scale-up businesses.
+There are a couple of government grants that are specifically offered to NSW startup and scale-up businesses.
 These grants are administered by Jobs for NSW.

 1. MVP Grant – This competitive grant offers up to $25,000 to very early stage start-ups who are yet to generate revenue to assist them in putting together a minimum viable product (MVP).
+Grant applications are available online and all year round, with assessment generally taking eight weeks after the date of application.

 2. Building Partnerships Grant – Once an MVP has been developed and the business is generating revenue, this competitive grant offers up to $100,000 to assist them with customer acquisition projects.
+(UPDATE: Jobs for NSW have paused accepting new applications for this grant for this financial year.
+Keep an eye on the website or send an enquiry if you’d like to know when they next open).

 Queensland government grants